 Keynes Chen

-Throughout Mr. Chen’s music career, he has received numerous prestigious awards which include the Denes Koromzay Chamber Music Award; the CU College of Music’s Concerto Competition, both the State and Regional Music Teachers’ National Association Music Competition, both the First-Prize Award and the Audience’ Choice Award in the 2002 Bruce Ekstrand Competition with his former quartet—Nacht Quartet, which was the Graduate String Quartet in Residence and the Performance Teaching Assistant at CU Boulder.
-Mr. Chen was chosen to attend the prestigious Takács Quartet seminar both in 1999 and 2001.
-His frequent regional performances have included solo concerts with the CU Symphony Orchestra and the CU Baroque Ensemble; a solo recital for the Colorado Music Festival in 2001; two solo performances with the Colorado Symphony Chamber Musicians’ Up Close and Musical Concert Series; a duet performance with the world renowned Grammy winner, Kitaro, at the Boulder Theater in 2003; five quartet concerts at Boulder’s Backyard Arts Series in 2005; and a duet performance for Boulder Chamber Orchestra’s Chamber Concert Series in 2006.
-In the summer of 2007, Mr. Chen became the first violinist of the established Illuminati Quartet to perform and teach for the String Quartet Program of Northern Colorado.
+FSA_keynes_violin-200x300Yin-Feng Keynes Chen began his violin study at four, and entered Chongqing School of the Arts at the age of eleven, then the prestigious Shanghai Music Conservatory when he was thirteen.
+In 1995, he moved his violin study to CU Boulder and received Master Degree of Music Performance from the University of Colorado at Boulder.
+Throughout Mr. Chen’s music career, he has received numerous prestigious awards which include the Denes Koromzay Chamber Music Award; winner of CU College of Music’s Concerto Competition in 2000; winner of both the State and Regional Music Teachers’ National Association Music Competition in 2001; and first prize-winner in the 2002 Bruce Ekstrand Competition with his former quartet-Nacht Quartet, which was the Graduate String Quartet in Residence and the Performance Teaching Assistant ant CU Boulder.
+He was chosen to attend the Takács Quartet seminar both in 1999 and 2001, and was awarded with full scholarship to participate in the Australian Chamber Music Festival in 1998, and scholarship to the prestigious Aspen Music festival in 1999.
+He was a first violin sectional member of the Greeley Philharmonic Orchestra and has lead as the concertmaster for its orchestra tour in 2000–2001.
+His frequent regional performances have included numerous performances in the CU Music School’s Faculty Concert Series, a solo concert with the CU Symphony Orchestra; a solo recital for the Colorado Music Festival in 2001; two solo performances with the Colorado Symphony Orchestra’s Up Close and Musical Concert Series; and a duet performance with the world renowned Grammy winner, Kitaro, at the Boulder Theater in 2003; a series of chamber music concerts for the Backyard Arts Series in 2005; a duet concert for Boulder Chamber Orchestra’s 2007 concert series; a joint recital with pianist Mr. Weng Lei at CU Music School’s Guest Artist Recital Series in 2009, and as well as a quartet recital for Boulder Philharmonic Orchestra’s Chamber Music Series in 2010.